 Because they are thick, they have a very wide range of applications.
 They are very effective in terms of covering defects and correcting nearly any dental mishaps regardless of its intensity.

-The procedure for laminate veneers differs slightly from one clinic to another.
+The procedure for laminate teeth differs slightly from one clinic to another.
 At Dentakay we use cutting-edge technologies such as the one-day smile.
 Below we’ll discuss modern practices as well as other out-dated technologies.

-1- Dental Exam
+1- Dental exam

 The dental exam process is an essential step before going through with the treatment.
 This ensures that your oral health is ideal for the procedure.
 Your dentist will look for any signs of inflammation or cavities and correct them before placement.